Samhollowood/CaveCalcV2.0/README.md

 Created new file path/to/out_dir/CDA Results/Matches.csv and saved results.
 ```

+## Post-processng
+Automatically, CaveCalc saves it model inputs and output as settings.pkl and results.pkl in the output directory.
+These may be converted to .csv and .mat files for post-processing.
+The script run_models.py includes the function to convert the results.pkl file to a .csv.

+If users are running the CDA mode, then path/to/out_dir/CDA Results/All_outputs.csv contains a .csv file of all the model input and output that was compared with the measured data, providing residuals for each.

+CaveCalc also has capabilities of plotting model output.

 ## Citing this work
 If you use CaveCalcV2.0 please site .....